gordoste/d1_mini_wifi_psu/README.md

 In my design, a daughter board connected via 2.54mm pitch pin headers routes signals to the correct pins on the D1 mini.

 The GUI program acts as a server, waiting for the PSU to connect.
 The PSU connects to the GUI on startup, and everything works the same once the connection is established.
 The PSU also listens for connections on port 23.
-Connecting to this allows the user to specify the IP of the GUI program that the PSU should attempt to connect to.
+Connecting to this allows the user to pverride some basic parameters.
 The only other firmware modification was to set the mux channel before reading values from the ADC.

 ## Uploading to the D1 Mini